MrWebdeveloper2021/ReactJs-Portfolio-website/README.md

-# Getting Started with Create React App
+# Getting Started with Create vite@latest
 This project was Tailwind css with $ npm create vite@latest